-With BUX you can set an Auto-Close order so that a position is automatically closed when it reaches a certain limit.
+With BUX you can set an Auto-Close order so that a position is automatically closed when it reaches a certain limit or price.

 However, please be aware that the limit of the Auto Close order is not always guaranteed.